 9. Spend a “free” day at Central Park.

-Central Park is huuuuge, over 800 acres of green space and outdoor entertainment.
+Central Park is huuuuge, with over 800 acres of green space and outdoor entertainment.
 It’s easy to lose yourself there for a day without spending a dime.

 Stop to admire the flowers at the formal Conservatory Garden—there’s a wisteria pergola, a lily pond, and acres of carefully tended blooms.
 Climb Belvedere Castle for commanding views of the park.

 Skip Hamilton in favor of a free summertime showing of Shakespeare in the Park.
 Pay tribute to John Lennon at Strawberry Fields.

 10. Hop on a Citi Bike for just $12 a day (or $24 for 3 days).

 What’s the easiest way to cover lots of ground in New York without missing the sights?

 The Citi Bike program puts you on two wheels for just $12 a day—and there are plenty of bike paths in Central Park and along the Hudson River Greenway.